kevin-mizu/domloggerpp/README.md

 ### globals

 The content of this key will be accessible in the `domlogger.globals` variable.
-It is designed to facilitate the modification of specific variables used in the `exec:` or `beforeEnter` directives.
+It is designed to facilitate the modification of specific variables used in the `exec:` or `beforeEnter` or `afterEnter` directives.
 An example of its usage can be found in the [cspt.json](./configs/cspt.json) configuration file.

 ### onload